licurg/datar/README.md

 Simple example of GO(lang) API with Vue.js inteface and SQLite database.

 For starting make in terminal
-# npm run dev
+# go run server.go
 and
-# go run server.go
+# npm run dev
 in another terminal window.

-And open http://localhost:8080/ in your browser.
+Then open http://localhost:8080/ in your browser.